-Executive Director Chief Executive Officer
+Executive Director

 Y.M.
-Tunku Nizamuddin Bin Tunku Dato' Seri Shahabuddin. aged 43, Malaysian, was appointed to the Board of the Company on 6 May 2009.
+Tunku Nizamuddin Bin Tunku Dato' Seri Shahabuddin, aged 44, Malaysian, was appointed to the Board of the Company on 6 May 2009.
 He holds a Bachelor of Business in Tourism Management from University of New England, Lismore, Australia and MBA in International Management from Thunderbird, The Garvin School of International Management, Arizona, USA.
-Tunku has over 18 years of experience in the field of advisory and consultancy in all business areas, of which more than 8 years were spent in the oil and gas industry.
-Tunku was appointed as CME's Joint Chief Executive Officer on 27 February 2012 and assumed the role of CME's Chief Executive Office in June 2012 following the retirement of Mr. Ding Cho Hee.
+Tunku has over 20 years of experience in the field of advisory and consultancy in all business areas, of which more than 8 years were spent in the oil and gas industry.